virtopiarvn/raptoreum/whitepaper/README.md

 # Raptoreum: Combining Smart Contracts and Ravencoins Assets For Automated Trustless Transfers

+*Raptoreum the name is derived from a melding of Ravencoin (Ravens are considered an honorary Raptor) and Ethereum due to the fact that we are adding smart contracts.*

 ## Introduction:
 Raptoreum is being designed to be a melding of Ravencoin and Smart Contracts, in doing so bringing together the strengths of Ravencoin and Smart Contracts into a very powerful, flexible, and secure platform.
 Ravencoins asset feature is extremely powerful while being easier to use then Ethereums smart contracts.
 This opens up further and great potential for the asset system, DAPP developers will now have the benefits of both Ravencoin and Smart Contracts on a platform that scales seamlessly and offers greater flexibility.